MordecaiMalignatus/spending-queue/README.md

       timer.
 Maybe even a crontab if we're feeling oldschool.

 Bugs:
-- [ ] Purchasing does not set timestamp due to borrow from cloned state.
 - [ ] Make sure proration works correctly by writing a bunch of tests.
   - [ ] Write test that sets budget to $1/second in a day, then sleeps for one second, then check amount.